Hassan-Zbib/expense-tracker/README.md

 ### User Stories

-- As a user, I want to import or export my data, so that I can store them elsewhere
 - As a user, I want to browse my transactions, so that I can edit or add to them supporting documents
+- As a user, I want to import or export my data
-- As a user, I want to opt in or out from being publicly visible, so that my stats are kept private
+- As a user, I want to opt in or out from being publicly visible

 <br><br>